upper-town/web_app/README.md

 Embracing Rails, we can think of a layered architecture as:

 - **Application layer**: Rails Controllers, Routes
-- **Infrastructure layer**: Rails Models, API clients, Sidekiq, and other gems
+- **Infrastructure layer**: Rails ApplicationRecord, API clients, Sidekiq, and other gems
 - **Presentation layter**: Rails Views, Helpers, Presenters, ViewComponents
-- **Domain layer**: services, jobs, queries, concepts
+- **Domain layer**: data models, services, jobs, queries, concepts

 ## Tests

-To run the test suite, simply run `bundle exec rspec`.
+To run the test suite, simply run `bundle exec rspec` or `bin/test` and `bin/test_system`

-For a given feature, there are different types of tests we can run varying from unit tests to system tests.
-In terms of time to write and compute time to run, unit tests are low-cost and system tests are more expensive.
-So, it is practical to follow a [testing pyramid] by only testing critical flows with system tests and being inclined to write more request and unit tests.
+For a given feature, there are different types of tests we can run: unit tests, request tests, and system tests.
+In terms of time to write and compute time to run, unit and requests tests are low-cost and system tests are more expensive.
+So, it is practical to follow a [testing pyramid] by only testing critical flows with system tests and being inclined to write more unit and request tests.

 [testing pyramid]: https://martinfowler.com/articles/practical-test-pyramid.html